-(The text below an excerpt from my book UNFAIR: Christians and the LGBT Question.)
+(The text below an excerpt from UNFAIR: Christians and the LGBT Question.)

 God does not ask us to choose between compassion and faith in the Bible.

 Christians are increasingly divided over the issue of the acceptance and inclusion of gay persons into the church.
 The debate itself is usually framed as essentially pitting the Bible, on one hand, against compassion and social justice on the other.
 Our Christian hearts, runs the (usually impassioned) argument, compel us to grant full moral and legal equality to gay and lesbian people; our Christian faith, comes the (usually impassioned) rebuttal, compels us to cleave, above all, to the word of God.

 Compassion for others is the fundamental cornerstone of Christian ethics; the Bible is the bedrock of the Christian faith.
 What Christian can possibly choose between the two?

 The answer is that no Christian is called upon to make that choice.
 The text of the Bible on one hand, and full equality for gay and lesbian people on the other, is a false dichotomy.
 God would not ask or expect Christians to ever choose between their compassion and their faith.